As the name suggests, the Seven Second Summits are the second-highest independent mountains on each of the seven continents.

 Ojos del Salado rises to 6,893 metres (22,615 feet) above sea level and boasts 3,688-metres (12,100-feet) of prominence.
 As a result, altitude sickness is one of the main challenges climbers face.

-To make it safely up and down the volcanic peak, it is essential to be in excellent physical condition and spend build in enough time acclimating on the slopes of the peak or other nearby mountains.
+To make it safely up and down the volcanic peak, it is essential to be in excellent physical condition and spend enough time acclimating on the slopes of the peak or other nearby mountains.